gher-uliege/drifter-raspberry-pi/01-software-installation.md

 * You need a compute with a SD card reader
 * Installing [raspberry pi Imager](https://www.raspberrypi.com/software/) and follow the instructions on this page.
-* For Ubuntu, install the deb file with:
+* For windows launch the downloaded installer.
+For Ubuntu, install the deb file with:

 ```bash
 sudo dpkg -i imager_1.7.2_amd64.deb